 - 3.1 This Rule R317-15 applies to any applicant for a federal permit or license that is subject to the requirements of Section 401.
-Examples of federal permits or licenses that require Section 401 Certification include the following: - (1) Permits from the United State Army Corps of Engineers pursuant to Section 404 of the federal Water Pollution Prevention and Control Act Clean Water Act, 33 U.S.C. § 1344; and - (2) Licenses from the Federal Energy Regulatory Commission under the Federal Powers Act, 16 U.S.C.
-Section 1791 et. seq. - 3.2 Section 401 Certification is required for activities under Section 404 of the Clean Water Act, 33 U.S.C. § 1344.
-Section 404 requires approval for dredge or fill activities.
-However there are certain activities that are ordinarily exempt from Section 404 requirements, and which will not therefore require Section 401 Certification under this Rule R317-15.
-Those activities include the discharge of
+Examples of federal permits or licenses that require Section 401 Certification include the following: - (1) Permits from the United States Army Corps of Engineers pursuant to Section 404 of the federal Clean Water Act, 33 U.S.C.
+Sections 1251 to 1387. - (2) Licenses from the Federal Energy Regulatory Commission under the Federal Powers Act, 16 U.S.C.
+Section 1791, et. seq. - 3.2 Section 401 Certification is required for activities under Section 404 of the federal Clean Water Act, 33 U.S.C.
+Section 1344.
+Sections 404 requires approval for dredge or fill activities.
+However, there are certain activities that are ordinarily exempt from Section 404 requirements, and which will not therefore require Section 401 Certification under this Rule R317-15.
+Those activities include the discharge of dredge or fill material: from normal farming and ranching activities; from the construction or maintenance of farm or stock ponds or irrigation ditches; from the maintenance of drainage ditches; and from the construction or maintenance of farm roads.
+See Section 404(f), 33 U.S.C.
+Section 1344(f).

-- dredge or fill material: from normal farming and ranching activities; from the construction or maintenance of farm or stock ponds or irrigation ditches; from the maintenance of drainage ditches; and from the construction or maintenance of farm roads.
-See Section 404(f), 33 U.S.C. § 1344(f). - 3.3 Section 401 Certification does not exempt a person from the requirements of the Utah Water Quality Act and rules made under that Act.
-Persons who are not required to get a Section 401 Certification are still subject to the requirements of the Utah Water Quality Act and rules made thereunder.
+3.3 A Section 401 Certification will ordinarily include conditions necessary to comply with the requirements of the Utah Water Quality Act, Title 19, Chapter 5, and rules made under that Act.
+However, nothing in this rule or a Section 401 Certification exempts a person from compliance with the Act, or rules made under that Act.

-R317-15-4 Application
+R317-15-4.
+Application Provisions